Esri/terraformer/docs/getting-started.html.md

 ## Whats Next?

-Start exploring all the options you have working with [Primitives](/core/#terraformerprimitive) and the core library then start exploring other modules.
+Start exploring all the options you have working with [Primitives](/core/#terraformerprimitive) and the core library.
+Then start exploring other modules.

 [Terraformer GeoStore](/geostore/) is a JavaScript database for indexing and querying large amounds of GeoJSON.
-You can use multuile types of spatial indexes and backing stores for your data.
+You can use multiple types of spatial indexes and backing stores for your data.

 You can also convert data between different formats like [ArcGIS Geometries](/arcgis-parser/) and [Well Known Text](/wkt-parser/).
-Remember Terraformer is a modular framework use only the pieces you need to complete your applicaiton.
+Remember Terraformer is a modular framework, so use only the pieces you need to complete your applicaiton.